gordix/jquery.sortGrid/README.md

-        classPrefix: 'sortGrid_',	// prefix of the class-names used selector:'*',				// only items found with this selectir will be affected by this plugin filter:'*',					// filter items (expecteds selector or jQuery-collection) sort:false					// standart sort function can be used here };
+        classPrefix: 'sortGrid_',	// prefix of the class-names used selector:'*',				// only items found with this selectir will be affected by this plugin filter:'*',					// filter items (expecteds selector or jQuery-collection) sort:false,					// standart sort function can be used here
+        dataSortBy: 'text',			// default sort by elements's .text() value when using data attributes
+        dataSortOrder: 'asc'		// deafult sort order when using data attributes };

 You can overide this options as you like to customize the plugin to your needs.